jbranchaud/til/ack/ack-bar.md

 # ack --bar

-There is a fun Easter egg in the `ack` command that dumps a Star Wars meme to the command line.
+The [`ack`](https://beyondgrep.com/) utility has a fun Easter egg that dumps a Star Wars meme to the command line.
 Give it a try.

 ```bash
 $ ack --bar